Williams leads Louisiana Tech against UL Monroe after 26-point showing - WTOP News

 Ruston, Louisiana; Monday, 7 p.m.
 EST

-BOTTOM LINE: Louisiana Tech hosts the UL Monroe Warhawks after Cobe Williams scored 26 points in Louisiana Tech’s 94-88 loss to the Louisiana Ragin’ Cajuns.
+BOTTOM LINE: Louisiana Tech takes on the UL Monroe Warhawks after Cobe Williams scored 26 points in Louisiana Tech’s 94-88 loss to the Louisiana Ragin’ Cajuns.

-Louisiana Tech went 13-3 at home last season while going 24-10 overall.
-The Bulldogs averaged 6.2 steals, 2.0 blocks and 10.8 turnovers per game last season.
+Louisiana Tech finished 13-3 at home a season ago while going 24-10 overall.
+The Bulldogs averaged 75.2 points per game last season, 31.0 in the paint, 13.5 off of turnovers and 12.6 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.